 There is a myth perpetuated in modern Western magic that “in ancient days” humans had truly marvelous powers inherited from gods or space-angels or what have you, that have since atrophied — often in proportion to the waxing of science and technology, or increasing civilization — and which are dangled like a carrot ever just out of reach, as something to be re-attained, or at least aspired to, by the serious student of occult arts.
 Aspects or varieties of this myth find expression in archaisms and claims to lineage, and often they are related to the equally dubious assumption that so-called primitive peoples are more magical because they are closer to Nature.
 Contra that is the modern and often urban magician, perhaps exemplified by the chaos (or postmodern) magician, who frames magic as a primarily psychological phenomenon that may be performed as well with a coffee tin as with a silver censer — as Carroll said, “altered states of consciousness are the key to unlocking one’s magical abilities; and […] these abilities can be developed without any symbolic system except reality itself” (Liber Null).

 I maintain there is a dimension to that 800-year-old skull that VR cannot reach, but within what VR can reach is a vast array of fantastic effects that I believe are in many ways superior to just reconstructing a digital copy of your local lodge so you can meet with your fraters in cyberspace to act out lower-res forms of familiar ritual.
+You have actual reality for that, and it is much higher resolution!
 In VR, wizards can shoot lightning from their fingertips, or fireballs from their staves; or draw sparking ward-runes in mid-air with their daggers or their voices; witches can fly to the Sabbat; &c.
 All manner of sorcery and transmogrification are possible, and virtual content may be combined with verbal, somatic, and material components (yes, I went there) to make for some very play-full serious magic.